-- A statement of the general purpose of the business.
+- A statement of the general character of the business.
 (Special rules apply for Professional Limited Liability Companies.)

-- The intended duration of the LLC.
-(In most cases, this is perpetual, but you may provide for a specific dissolution date.)
+- If the LLC is to have a specific date of dissolution, the latest date of dissolution.
+(In most cases duration is perpetual, but you may provide for a specific dissolution date.)

-- Your Registered Agent's consent to serve as agent--either on the Articles or attached to them
+- Your LLC’s resident agent's consent to serve as agent--either on the Certificate of Organization or attached to it

-- The name and business address of each manager, if any.
-If there are no managers, then the name and address of at least one person who is authorized to execute Corporations Division documents.
+The name and business address of each manager, if any, and any other person in addition to the manager who is authorized to execute documents filed with the Corporations Division.
+If there are no managers, then the name and address of at least one person who is authorized to execute documents filed with the Corporations Division.

-You must provide the name and address your registered agent on the Certificate of Organization.
-The registered agent must also consent to the appointment, either by signing the Certificate of Organization or a document that is attached to the Certificate of Organization.
+You must provide the name and address your LLC’s resident agent on the Certificate of Organization.
+The resident agent must also consent to the appointment, either by signing the Certificate of Organization or a document that is attached to the Certificate of Organization.
 The agent’s address must be a physical address in Massachusetts; a post office box won’t do.
-Your agent must be available during normal business hours to accept important legal and tax documents for the business.
+Your LLC’s resident agent must be available during normal business hours to accept important legal and tax documents for the business.